AndyClausen/yarn-plugin-gcp-auth/README.md

 ## Commands

 - `yarn gcp-auth refresh`: clears plugin cache and forces the plugin to fetch a new token.
+- `yarn gcp-auth logout`: clears plugin cache, helps ensured no token left in the system.

 ## Notes